Selling Matrix Items: To Import an Order with Matrix Items

 • Entity: Sales Order

-4. On the Sales Orders (SO301000) form, which opens for the imported order, review the order details.
+3. On the Sales Orders (SO301000) form, which opens for the imported order in a pop-up window, review the order details.

 On the Details tab, notice that a separate line was added for each product variant that was sold.
 The Inventory ID column contains the identifiers of the matrix items generated for the JUICE template item (which are PCH-32OZ-GBT and APL-16OZ-GBT) and not the identifier of the JUICE template item itself.